copyrighthero/pypi.decibel/README.rst

 Signature: `Result(cursor)`

-- `instance.lastrowid`: will give the user the last insertion row id, useful when auto incrementing.
+- `instance.lastrowid` property: will give the user the last insertion row id, useful when auto incrementing.
-- `instance.rowcount`: will give the user how many rows are affected by this query.
+- `instance.rowcount` property: will give the user how many rows are affected by this query.

 Decibel Class
 -------------